plus-microstate/plus-microstate.github.io/index.md

 ```
 in the MATLAB console.
 If installed correctly, this command returns a string containing the directory with the +microstate toolbox.
 Otherwise, you will receive an error.

+For instructions on downloading the tutorial data, please visit the [Download and Install Wiki Page](https://github.com/plus-microstate/toolbox/wiki/Download-and-Install).

 ## Getting started

 For your first microstate analysis using +microstate, we recommend working through the tutorials.
 The toolbox-master folder contains a subfolder called "examples", which contains MATLAB Live Scripts to perform the four example analyses described in the [toolbox manuscript](https://doi.org/10.1101/2021.07.13.452193).
 We recommend working through each tutorial in order, as these analyses increase in complexity and assume knowledge from previous examples.